openid/fapi/fapi-2_0-message-signing.md

 Authorization servers implementing FAPI2 authorization request signing

- 1. shall support and verify signed request objects according to JAR [@!RFC9101] at the PAR endpoint [@!RFC9126];
+ 1. shall support, require use of, and verify signed request objects according to JAR [@!RFC9101] at the PAR endpoint [@!RFC9126];
  2. shall require the aud claim in the request object to be, or to be an array containing, the OP's Issuer Identifier URL;
  3. shall require the request object to contain an `nbf` claim that is no longer than 60 minutes in the past; and